-10. Where feasible and consistent with building codes, existing buildings should be re-purposed with more economically viable uses that contribute to the vibrancy of Where feasible and consistent with building codes, existing buildings should be repurposed with more economically viable uses that contribute to the vibrancy of the Waterfront District.
+10. Where feasible and consistent with building codes, existing buildings should be re-purposed with more economically viable uses that contribute to the vibrancy of the Waterfront District.

-Many older structures in the Waterfront District have architectural elements that contribute to the historic character of the street or neighborhood area.
-Those elements and structures should be preserved, to the extent feasible, and are encouraged to be repurposed or renovated to contribute to the unique identity in the Waterfront District and Old Town.
+Many older structures in the Waterfront District have architectural elements that contribute to the historic character of the street or neighborhood.
+Those elements and structures should be preserved, to the extent feasible, and are encouraged to be repurposed or renovated to contribute to the unique identity of the Waterfront District and Old Town.